trapd00r/pimpd/README.md

 ### Randomizing

-  -r will create a new playlist with <num> randomly selected tracks from the
+    -r will create a new playlist with <num> randomly selected tracks from the database added.
-     database added.

     -rt will play a random track from the current playlist.

 ### Favorites

   Favorites are handled in several ways.
 When the -f flag is used, pimpd will check for the genre tag of the song and, if existing, save it in the playlist directory with a year-month_genre-notation.

-  If there's no genre tag, the $fallback_playlist, specified in the configuration file, is used.
+  If there's no genre tag, the $fallback_playlist variable, specified in the configuration file, is used.

   pimpd will also keep a CSV-style database updated with more additional data on